ropensci-review-tools/pkgstats/README.md

     ##        pkg n_total n_unique n_total_rel n_unique_rel
     ## 1     base      22       12       0.579        0.522
     ## 2 magrittr      16       11       0.421        0.478

+Those data reveal, for example, that the `magrittr` package makes 22 individual calls to 12 unique functions from the “base” package.

 # Code of Conduct